learn-the-web/topics/css-animations-effects.md

 ## Vendor prefixes

-For many of these CSS properties, since they’re so new, we need to write them multiple times, each targeting a different browser.
+For many of these CSS properties, if we want to support older browsers, we need to write them multiple times, each targeting a different browser.

-*Some browsers are still beta testing these features so we need to write a different line for each property—these are called vendor prefixes.*
+*These browser specific targeted pieces of code are called vendor prefixes.*

-For transforms, you may have to write them like this:
+For transforms, you may have to write them like this—make sure to do browser testing first to see if it’s actually necessary:

 ```css
 -webkit-transform: rotate(35deg);